ShuwenKANG/locker-robot/ReadMe.md

 ## Questions & Thoughts
-- Should we keep unnecessary test transfer from task?
+- Should we keep unnecessary(green) test transfer from task to keep logic completeness?
-- Refactor may lead to test fail, should we modify tests or implement trickily.
+- Refactor may leads to test fail, should we modify tests or implement trickily.
-- TDD brings security issue, for instance public method only used by test may accidentally used by other class. (accessor method?)
+- TDD brings security issue, for instance public method only used by test may accidentally used by other class. (accessor method only?)